matthew-brett/curious-git/_sources/curious_remotes.txt

     git push

-Notice that git didn't need to as where to "push" to.
+Notice that git didn't need to ask where to "push" to.

 Git also knows what to do if we do ``git fetch`` from this branch.